LordK1/Trakt.tv/README.md

 #Trakt.tv
-This project contains case study challenge for Software Engineer (Android) role of Trivago GmbH.
+This project contains case study challenge for Software Engineer (Android) role of Trivago GmbH at first Idea.
+But after I was rejected in recruiting process I've decided to make it complete and show some more of my abilities in Android Development ;"D
+### Notice : This is experimental Open source Android Project to gain more fluency in android development of mine.
+NOT included production Android Application !!!

-##Notice : To see (MVP) DataBinding Android  Architecture version of project just checkout into mvp branch !!!
+## Notice : To see (MVP) DataBinding Android  Architecture version of project just checkout into mvp branch !!!

 ##Tasks:
 - Connect with [Trakt.tv](http://docs.trakt.apiary.io/)